cavo789/blog/blog/XXX/vscode-todo-tree/index.md

 ![Todo Tree in VSCode](./images/todo-tree.png)

-I recommend to read the [https://dev.to/koustav/how-a-vs-code-extension-todo-tree-can-make-your-coding-easier-todo-tree-configuration-and-use-cases-11kc](https://dev.to/koustav/how-a-vs-code-extension-todo-tree-can-make-your-coding-easier-todo-tree-configuration-and-use-cases-11kc) article to learn more about it.
+I recommend reading the [https://dev.to/koustav/how-a-vs-code-extension-todo-tree-can-make-your-coding-easier-todo-tree-configuration-and-use-cases-11kc](https://dev.to/koustav/how-a-vs-code-extension-todo-tree-can-make-your-coding-easier-todo-tree-configuration-and-use-cases-11kc) article to learn more about it.

 Really nice addon to no more forget your TODOs.